KCreate/leonardschuetz.ch/server/blog/aoc-2025/day4/article.md

 ## Changes to the stdlib / VM

 No changes to either VM or stdlib had to be done today!
-Phew!

 ## Links